hashicorp/terraform-website/README.md

 ↥ [back to top](#table-of-contents)

+We keep documentation pertaining to core Terraform functionality in the `website` folder of the [`terraform` repository](https://github.com/hashicorp/terraform).
+You can preview changes to those files from here and from inside the `terraform` repository.

+### From the `terraform` repository
+The build includes content from the `terraform` repository and the `terraform-website` repository, allowing you to preview the entire Terraform documentation site.
+You can find instructions in [terraform/website/README.md](https://github.com/hashicorp/terraform/tree/main/website).

+### From the `terraform-website` repository

-To preview changes from a fork of Terraform core, you need to make sure the necessary submodule is active, then change the contents of the submodule to include your changes.
+To preview changes from a fork of Terraform core, you need to first make sure the necessary submodule is active, and then change the contents of the submodule to include your changes.

-### Activating
+#### Activating

 1. **Init:** Run `git submodule init ext/terraform`.
 2. **Update:** Run `git submodule update`.

     The init command doesn't actually init things all the way, so if you forget to run update, you might have a bad afternoon.
 (For more information, see [Living With Submodules][inpage-submodules] below.)

-### Changing
+#### Changing

 Once the submodule is active, you can go into its directory to fetch and check out new commits.
 If you plan to routinely edit those docs, you can add an additional remote to make it easier to fetch from and push to your fork.